- 01283 537123

 Although this can be a disadvantage if there is a business downturn and tax is then payable on the higher profits when maybe income has reduced.

-If you don't want to work out your own liability, you should send the tax return back by 31 October 2018 or file online by midnight on 30 December 2018 if you wish HMRC to collect any tax you owe through your code, if you also receive income subject to PAYE.
-You can ask for this provided you owe less than £3,000.
-The final date for filing your 2018 tax return is midnight on 31 January 2019.
+If you don't want to work out your own liability, you should send the tax return back by 31 October 2019 or file online by midnight on 30 December 2019 if you wish HMRC to collect any tax you owe through your code, if you also receive income subject to PAYE.
+You can ask for this provided you owe less than £3,000, although for higher earners, under some circumstances this can be up to £17,000.
+The final date for filing your 2019 tax return is midnight on 31 January 2020.

 There are automatic penalties for late filing of tax returns.

-Over the period 2018 to 2020, the tax return is to be replaced by the personal tax account (PTA), which taxpayers can update with their income and capital gains on an ongoing basis.
+Over the period up to 2022, the tax return is to be replaced by the personal tax account (PTA), which taxpayers can update with their income and capital gains on an ongoing basis.

-Sources of income reported to HMRC (PAYE income from April 2017 is a point in case and interest paid by banks and building societies from 2018) will be shown on the PTA for the taxpayer to check and approve, rather than requiring him to submit a return.
+Sources of income reported to HMRC (PAYE income and interest paid by banks and building societies) will be shown on the PTA for the taxpayer to check and approve, rather than requiring him to submit a return.

 Payment of tax